Ethic41/ethic41.github.io/docs/_posts/2023-06-01-learning-foundry.md

 ## Managing Dependencies with Foundry

 Foundry provides a flexible way to manage dependencies with `forge`.
-Forge utilizes the robust dependency management of `git submodules` to manage dependencies, this means that every dependency is a git submodule and also any Github repository can be used as a dependency.
+Forge utilizes the robust dependency management of `git submodules` to manage dependencies, this means that every dependency is a git submodule, and also any Github repository can be used as a dependency.
 Below is an example of adding a new dependency:

 ```bash
 forge install transmissions11/solmate
 ```

-The above command pull the latest master branch of the repository `solmate` by the github user `transmissions11` and adds it as a dependency to your project in the `lib` folder.
+The above command pulls the latest master branch of the repository `solmate` by the GitHub user `transmissions11` and adds it as a dependency to your project in the `lib` folder.
 You can also pull a different branch as follows:

 ```bash
 forge install transmissions11/solmate@v7